Giovinezza (graduation song): History

-The song was born in Turin on a May evening in 1909, in Sussembrino's trattoria on Via Po, with the title Il Commiato, as a goliardic song during a farewell party for law students at the University of Turin.
+The song originated in Turin on a May evening in 1909, in Sussembrino's trattoria on Via Po, with the title Il Commiato, as a goliardic song during a farewell party for law students at the University of Turin.
 It was at the urging of the group of students gathered that Nino Oxilia set out to compose the lyrics of the song on the spur of the moment to celebrate an event, that of graduation, which marked a rite of passage in human life, the end of the carefree life of bohemianism and the transit from adolescence to adult life, with the assumption of professional commitments and responsibilities, a change often marked, for students away from home, by the abandonment of the city and fellow students to return to the province of origin.

 In the trattoria, Oxilia was in the company of his musician friend Giuseppe Blanc, who added music to the lyrics, and the song met with considerable approval in Turin's goliardic circles, so much so that it was immediately printed in 150 copies by the students themselves.
 The publication, for the Turin publishing house Gustavo Gori Editore Di Musica in Piazza Castello 22, featured "a beautiful and emblematic frontispiece" in color by Attilio Mussino, who, in Art Nouveau style, had depicted a farewell scene between a departing student with his graduation diploma rolled up under his arm and "a beautiful and frowning maiden with her face partly covered by a broad hat," to whom the student holds out his hand.